 - The student communicates mathematical ideas, both orally and in writing, with clarity and precision.

 Requirements for the Major in Mathematics.
-Students complete the equivalent of 55 semester hours as described.
+Students complete the equivalent of 55 or 58 semester hours as described.

 |Semester Hours||View Full Course Catalog >>|